SoftwareAG/c8y-docs/content/users-guide/cockpit-bundle/smart-rules-collection.md

 </tr>
 <tr>
 <td align="left"><a href="#alarm-operation">On alarm execute operation</a></td>
-<td align="left">If a certain alarm occurs, the specified operation will be send to the device.</td>
+<td align="left">If a certain alarm occurs, the specified operation will be sent to the device.</td>
 </tr>
 <tr>
 <td align="left"><a href="#threshold-explicit">On measurement explicit threshold create alarm</a></td>
-<td align="left">When the measurement value enters or leaves the red range, a CRITICAL alarm is generated or cleared.</td>
+<td align="left">If the measurement value enters or leaves the red range, a CRITICAL alarm is generated or cleared.
+This rule is similar to the rule “On measurement threshold create alarm”.
+However, in this rule the red threshold value is provided explicitly.</td>
 </tr>
 <tr>
 <td align="left"><a href="#threshold-alarm">On measurement threshold create alarm</a></td>
-<td align="left">When the measurement value enters or leaves the red/yellow range, an alarm is created or respectively cleared.</td>
+<td align="left">If the measurement value enters or leaves the red/yellow range, an alarm is created or respectively cleared.
+This rule extracts the thresholds values from the device or Data Point Library.</td>
 </tr>
 </tbody>
 </table>